soulphysics/.emacs.d/README.md

 ## Requirements

 Nothing special is required for emacs.
-But I'm writing this from the perspective of someone using Mac OS X, I will assume some familiarity with the [command line](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) and with [basic emacs](http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs/) operations.
+But I'm writing this from the perspective of someone using Mac OS X, and I will assume some familiarity with the [command line](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) and with [basic emacs](http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs/) operations.

 ## Basic Installation